Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step4.md

    Since Vitis-AI has a different release cycle with PetaLinux, Vitis-AI related PetaLinux recipes are released later than PetaLinux release.
 At the time that this tutorial releases, Vitis-AI related recipes are not released yet.
 We cannot build PetaLinux sysroot/sdk with Vitis-AI dependencies.
 We need to use pre-built Vitis-AI sdk.

-   - Download the Vitis-AI cross compile environment setup script: `wget https://raw.githubusercontent.com/Xilinx/Vitis-AI/master/setup/mpsoc/VART/host_cross_compiler_setup.sh`
+   - Download the Vitis-AI cross compile environment setup script: `wget https://raw.githubusercontent.com/Xilinx/Vitis-AI/1.4/setup/mpsoc/VART/host_cross_compiler_setup.sh`
-   - Update the script for installation area if necessary.
-The default install path is `install_path=~/petalinux_sdk_2021.1`
+   - Update the script for installation area.
+The default install path is `install_path=~/petalinux_sdk_2021.1`.
+Since we are using PetaLinux 2021.2, it's better to change `install_path=~/petalinux_sdk_2021.2`.
    - Run the script to setup cross compile environment: `./host_cross_compiler_setup.sh`

    Once Vitis-AI recipes are released, this tutorial will update the steps for building Vitis-AI dependencies to the sysroot using PetaLinux.